What is Business Analysis - A Complete Guide

 MOST

 MOST is the abbreviation of Mission, Objective, Strategy, and Tactics.
-The mission is an important aspect of any organization and a lot goes into creating a mission statement, but it always needs to align with the vision of its company and what it likes to serve to the customers.
+The mission is an important aspect of any organization, and a lot goes into creating a mission statement, but it always needs to align with the vision of the company and what it likes to serve its customers.
 Objectives are the small tasks that make up the Mission of the company.
 The strategy outlines the steps to achieve the objectives, which in turn accomplishes the mission.
-And tactics are the methods companies employ to implement the strategy.
+Tactics are the methods companies employ to implement their strategy.

 In simple words, MOST techniques can be summarized as,